geopython/OWSLib/docs/en/index.rst

 OGC API - Features 1.0
 ----------------------

-The OGC API - Features standar is a clean break from the traditional OGC service architecture (RESTful, JSON, OpenAPI) and as such OWSLib the code follows the same pattern.
+The OGC API - Features standard is a clean break from the traditional OGC service architecture (RESTful, JSON, OpenAPI) and as such OWSLib the code follows the same pattern.

 .. code-block:: python